mackacavs/BestB4/README.md

 ### Project Description

 As our final project at Makers Academy - team BestB4 consisting of Eithel, Elsie, Jules, Mackenzie and Valeria had the challenge of changing the world in 8 days.
 We came up with this - a website to help people waste less food by allowing users to easily give away food they won't use - or food that's about to expire - to other people in their local community.
-Here's our tasks based down into user stories-
+Here's our tasks broken down into user stories-

 ```
 As a user